Hello there! This is your Habit Coach, Peroz.

 FAQS

-Yes, it is possible—especially when you're aware of what to expect after letting go: the emotions, the cravings, the discomfort.
+Yes, it is possible—especially when you're aware of what to expect after letting go: the emotions, the cravings, the negative thoughts, and the discomfort.
 If you have the tools to ride the wave and stay present through the urges, then yes, you can absolutely do it.

 How long does it take to be fully free of cravings after quitting smoking?